Whistqff/PSG-Macro/README.md

 ## Using a different world
 The folder that you get when you unzip contains 3 files, if you want to use a different world make sure that you replace PerfectWorld in the folder with it.
 After that, rename the file (inside the psgmacro folder) to exactly PerfectWorld
 ## FAQ
-Q:My worlds aren't moving!
+Q: My worlds aren't moving!

-A: Make sure you properly set your saves and oldworlds folder, also make sure your oldworlds folder exists.
+A: Make sure you properly set your saves and oldworlds folder(make sure to NOT put a backslash at the end), also make sure your oldworlds folder exists.
 If its still not working delete everything in your oldWorlds folder.
 If that still didnt fix it dm me on discord

 Q: F3 doesnt show when I load into a world for the first time!